Teen holds man at gunpoint, takes puppy from woman’s arms: Escambia Co. deputies - NewsBreak

 Teen holds man at gunpoint, takes puppy from woman’s arms: Escambia Co. deputies

 PENSACOLA, Fla.
-(WKRG) — A man has been arrested after being accused of forcing his way into a home, pointing a gun at people inside, threatening to shoot and then leading deputies on a high-speed chase.
+(WKRG) — A man has been arrested after being accused of forcing his way into a home, threatening to shoot people inside, and then leading deputies on a high-speed chase.

-Randall Bell, 18, is charged with burglary with battery, burglary with battery domestic violence, criminal mischief, aggravated assault with a firearm, possess of a firearm in the commission of a felony and fleeing and eluding law enforcement at high speed.
+Randall Bell, 18, is charged with burglary with battery, burglary with battery domestic violence, criminal mischief, aggravated assault with a firearm, possession of a firearm in the commission of a felony, and fleeing and eluding law enforcement at high speed.

+The victim told deputies Bell forced his way into his house and ran inside yelling on Monday, July 4.
+He was holding a gun and pointed it at the victim stating he would shoot him.

 Several other people inside told deputies the same story.
 A woman said while inside the house, Bell snatched a puppy out of her arms.